Historical picture

 CLIC canisters on Apollo CLIC canister Change on Apollo.
 Click on the thumbnail, or on the underlined text, to see the larger version.

-The CLIC canister is changed in a similar way on the Apollo.
+The CLIC canister (Apollo, Perseus) is changed in a similar way.

 To change canisters Steps for changing Aestiva canisters.
 Click on the thumbnail, or on the underlined text, to see the larger version (23 KB).

-To change canisters in an Aestiva dual-canister setup, follow the procedure below.
+To change canisters in an older dual-canister setup (e.g. Aestiva):

 1. Wear gloves